TheTechOddBug/lon-mirror/README.md

 memory policy is validated within tested scenarios, not all real environments

+SCU v1 is validated within the tested perimeter, not as a universal unit

 threshold values may still require tuning on wider real datasets